chainguard-dev/edu/content/chainguard/chainguard-images/debugging-distroless-images.md

 | `composer`           	|    	| X      	|        	|
 | `php-fpm`            	|    	|        	| X      	|

-You can find similar comparison tables for all Chainguard Images in their respective "Image Variants" page, on the [Images Reference](/chainguard/chainguard-images/reference/) section of the documentation.
+You can find similar detailed package information for all [Chainguard Images](https://images.chainguard.dev) in their respective image details pages under the SBOM section.

 Once you have changed your Dockerfile base image to use a `-dev` variant, you can overwrite the entry point command to get a shell on the container: